enjin/platform-sample-game-client-unity/README.md

 -----

-## What is the UPM package for, and when should you use it?

-The Enjin UPM package (`io.enjin.platform-sdk`, added in [Step 3](#step-3-open-the-project-in-unity)) lets your Unity code talk to the Enjin Platform **directly**.
-Add it through the Package Manager and you can run Platform queries and mutations — mint, melt, transfer, wallet and balance reads — straight from C# in your game, with no backend of your own.

-### Then why doesn't this sample game use it?
+## Why a game server instead of calling the Platform directly?

 **Security.** Every Platform call is authenticated with your Platform API token.
-If your Unity game calls the Platform directly, that token has to be embedded in the build you hand to players — and a token shipped inside a distributed app can be extracted and used to act as your account (mint, transfer, drain funds).
+If your Unity game called the Platform directly, that token would have to be embedded in the build you hand to players — and a token shipped inside a distributed app can be extracted and used to act as your account (mint, transfer, drain funds).

 To avoid that, this sample keeps the token on a small [game server](https://github.com/enjin/platform-sample-game-server) it controls.
 The Unity client only ever calls that server, and the server makes the Platform calls on its behalf.
 The token never leaves your infrastructure.
+The server can also enforce its own rules — authentication, validation, rate limiting, anti-cheat — before it ever touches the Platform.

+**Rule of thumb:** if players will run your build, keep the token behind a server.
 That client→server split is the recommended pattern for a game you actually publish.

-### When to use the UPM package vs. a server

-Use the **UPM package directly** when your token won't end up in untrusted hands:

-- **Prototyping and learning** — wire up Platform calls from the Editor to see how things work before building any backend.
-(The optional `EnjinSdkSmoke` scene in this project does exactly this.)
-- **Internal or trusted tools** — an in-house Unity Editor utility or admin tool that never leaves your team.
-- **Hackathons and demos** — where shipping to untrusted users isn't a concern.

-Use a **server in between** (what this sample demonstrates) for anything you distribute to players:

-- The API token stays on your server and never ships in the build.
-- The server can enforce its own rules — authentication, validation, rate limiting, anti-cheat — before it ever touches the Platform.
-- The client only knows about *your* API, never your Platform credentials.

-**Rule of thumb:** if players will run your build, keep the token behind a server.
-The UPM package is the quick path for prototypes and trusted tools; the server pattern is the safe path for shipping games.

 -----